Job Title: Assistant Professor - Computational Biology

 Salary will be commensurate with qualifications and experience.

-State-of-the-art research space will be provided at the Donnelly Centre and in one of the Molecular Genetics research nodes if relevant to the applicant’s research program, all of which are in the heart of downtown Toronto on the University of Toronto campus.
-The Department of Molecular Genetics (www.moleculargenetics.utoronto.ca) holds a leadership position in Canada and internationally as a premier venue for biomedical and life sciences research and education.
+State-of-the-art research space will be provided in the Donnelly Centre, which is in the heart of downtown Toronto, one of the safest and diverse metropolitan areas in the world.
 The Donnelly Centre is an interdisciplinary research institute at the University of Toronto with the mandate to create a research environment that encourages integration of functional genomics, computer science, engineering and biology, and that spans leading areas of biomedical research (http://www.thedonnellycentre.utoronto.ca).
+The Department of Molecular Genetics (https://moleculargenetics.utoronto.ca/) holds a leadership position in Canada and internationally as a premier venue for biomedical and life sciences research and education.
+Toronto is a vibrant and cosmopolitan city, one of the most desirable in the world in which to work and live, and a major centre for advanced computer, medical and biological technologies.
 The University of Toronto has one of the most concentrated biomedical research communities in the world, including 10 academic hospitals/research institutes that are all fully affiliated with the University.
-This community attracts more than $1.37B in annual research investment.
-Toronto is a vibrant and cosmopolitan city, one of the most desirable in the world in which to work and live, and a major centre for advanced computer, medical and biological technologies.
-World renowned in computer science, machine learning, and AI, the University of Toronto is home to the Vector Institute and the recently established Data Sciences Institute.
-Supporting high performance computing, the University is also host to SciNet, Canada’s largest supercomputing centre that includes an 80,000 core compute cluster.
+This community that attracts more than $1.37B in annual research investment.

-All application materials, including reference letters must be received by the closing date of February 22, 2022 11:59 pm EST.
+All application materials, including reference letters, must be received by January 16, 2023.